 The main ingredients in our Sugar-Free Strawberry Rhubarb Cheesecake recipe can be found in our Diabetic-friendly pantry.

-As you have probably noticed, I just love cheesecake.
-It is such a versatile dessert that goes with just about any meal.
+Cheesecake is a versatile dessert that goes with just about any meal.
 Changing up the ingredients is easy, which makes it a super diabetic-friendly dessert option.

 This diabetic sugar-free strawberry rhubarb cheesecake has just the right amount of tartness from the rhubarb and sweetness from the strawberries to make it taste perfect.